High School Special Student

 If you are interested in online courses at UWEC-BC (such as UWX courses), click here to view coursework.
 Please keep in mind that these are expected courses for the next academic year and are subject to change.

-ECCP, High School Special, & MOU Program Deadlines
+ECCP, High School Special, & MOU Program Application Deadlines

 - June 1 for the fall semester